ByteLeMani/ctf_proxy/README.md

 ```bash
 docker compose up --build -d
 ```

+:warning: NGINX at boot requires all services to be up and running.
+It may cause restart loops until you start all containers. :warning:

 #### FOR A/D CONTAINERIZED SERVICES
 You may want to add this configuration to the services docker-compose.yml file and ***remove any address/port binding*** it may have, to take advantage of the docker network DNS.
 ```yml